alptugan/blog-teaching/content/Tutorials/RPI - Video Sync Setup.md

 [Github Repository](https://github.com/andrewintw/rpi-video-sync-looper?tab=readme-ov-file#latest-release)

 ## Trouble Shoot
+> [!scale]- Videos are not synced.
+> 1. The video must be at least 60 seconds long.
+> 2. The file names must be the same on the `master` and `slave`
+> For example, if the Master plays a video with the name GK5.mp4, the other two devices should also play a video named GK5.mp4.
+However, the size of the mp4 files played by these three devices may be different because their content is different.

+> [!scale]- Resolution/aspect ratio of the video displaying wrong size
+> 1. Turn off Raspberry Pi.
+> 2. Turn off monitor.
+> 3. First turn on the monitor, then boot up the Raspberry Pi.

-> [!WARNING]- RPI throws error "Cannot read the video" from USB disk.
+> [!error]- RPI throws error "Cannot read the video" from USB disk.
 > Remove USB from the RPI
 >Connect to Mac.
 >Open Disk Utility, format the USB disk with `EXFAT`
 ![[merve01.png]]
 > Convert the video file to MP4 `H264` format via Handbrake App.

-> [!WARNING]- Videos are not synced.
-> 1. The video must be at least 60 seconds long.
-> 2. The file names must be the same on the `master` and `slave`
-> For example, if the Master plays a video with the name GK5.mp4, the other two devices should also play a video named GK5.mp4.
-However, the size of the mp4 files played by these three devices may be different because their content is different.

-> [!WARNING]- 7 inch HDMI LCD (C) WaveShare Not Showing
+> [!HELP]- 7 inch HDMI LCD (C) WaveShare Not Showing
 > ```
 > hdmi_group=2
 > hdmi_mode=87